charlieabtbl/datamining_itc_amit_charlotte/README.md

 This file informs on all the installations required to allow the code to run.

 (4) config.json
-Holds information regarding the operating system, the chromdriver path, the final results file path and the database host

-## How to perform the scrape and create the database
+Holds constants regarding :
+- the Scraper : do not forget to change chromedriver extension and result path
+- the Database : do not forget to change host, user and password
+- the API

+(5) Stock_API.py
+This file holds the function that extracts the data from the Stock API.
+You do not need a publisher id for this API.

+(6) Database.py
+This file contains the code to connect, design and insert scraped and API values to the database.

+## Run the script

 (0) Make sure you have installed mysql.connector and that you have your username and password for identification.
+Change the constants in the config gile.

-(1) Clone the git repository on your local system
+(1) Clone the git repository on your local system.

 (2) Download Chrome driver : https://chromedriver.storage.googleapis.com/index.html?path=87.0.4280.20/
 and make sure to place it within the same directory of the script file.